Please consider the advertisers on our page!

 + Variety of Public Tours at the National Gallery https://www.nationalgallery.ie/whats-on

-+ ISL Guided Tour: The History of Art in Ireland 12:30 National Museum – Archaeology, Kildare Street, Dublin 2 https://www.museum.ie/en-IE/Museums/Archaeology/Events/2026/Q1-Jan-Mar/ISL-Guided-Tour-The-History-of-Art-in-Ireland
++ The Vikings in Ireland – Tour 14:00 National Museum – Archaeology, Kildare Street, Dublin 2 https://www.museum.ie/en-IE/Museums/Archaeology/Events/2026/Q1-Jan-Mar/February-Tours-at-the-National-Museum-of-Ireland,

 + Turks Trad Night 19:00-23:45 Turks Head, Parliament Street, Temple bar, Dublin 2 https://www.facebook.com/events/1136787884561895/